 RUSA created its own program for permanents in 2004, to mirror those already available from Randonneurs Mondiaux ("RM") affiliated clubs in other countries.
-Unlike for brevets, there was no pre-existing, internationally agreed, set of regulations for permanents.
-RUSA's rules for permanents were therefore initially based those of Audax UK, with minor changes that reflect the differences in policies and culture between the two clubs.
+In contrast to brevets, there was no pre-existing, internationally agreed, set of regulations for permanents.
+RUSA's rules for permanents were, therefore, initially based those of Audax UK, with minor changes that reflect the differences in policies and culture between the two clubs.

-Anyone who wishes to become a permanent route owner must comply with the rules set out in RUSA’s Rules for Permanent Route Owners document.
-Permanent route owners must enforce the rules listed herein for all individuals who ride their routes.
+Anyone who wishes to contribute a route to the RUSA Permanents library must comply with the rules set out in RUSA’s Rules for Permanent Route Contributors.

 Rules for Permanent Riders

 Only Randonneurs USA has sanctioning authority for RUSA Permanents.